 What does tinting my windows do for me?

 These rays can also infiltrate their way into the interior of your car and damage any parts exposed to the light.
 By adding tint to your windows not only blocks harmful UV rays to humans but can also protect the interior of your car.
-If in doubt, it is always good to consult the professionals about the best suited options for yourself and your vehicle.
+If in doubt, it is always good to consult professionals about the best-suited options for yourself and your vehicle.